pip install instructions¶

 If you want to check out the master branch of the clawpack repositories or work with other development versions, see Installation instructions for developers.

 In case you run into problems with pip install or with changing version, here are some tips:

-- If you wish to point to a different version of the Clawpack Python tools, you need to rerun pip install.
-Or you may need to remove the path from the easy-install.pth file if you want to switch to using PYTHONPATH.
-See Python path for more information.
+If you wish to point to a different version of the Clawpack Python tools, you need to rerun pip install (or use pip uninstall clawpack to remove clawpack from the search path controlled by pip).